ronithailo/hailo-rpi5-examples/doc/basic-pipelines.md

 # Development Guide

 This guide provides an overview of how to develop custom applications using the basic pipelines provided in this repository.
-The examples demonstrate object detection, human pose estimation, and instance segmentation using Hailo's H8 and H8L accelerators.
+The examples demonstrate object detection, human pose estimation, instance segmentation, and face recognition using Hailo's H8 and H8L accelerators.

 ## Understanding the Callback Method